Concussion Expert to Speak at Commencement

 Limited handicapped parking will be available in the Mitchell Center parking lot for students, family and friends.
 Entrance to this lot will be only from Old Shell Road, located on the south side of the Mitchell Center.
 Proper handicapped tags must be visible on vehicles for admittance to this lot.

-Graduating students should arrive well before the ceremony and park in the parking lot located behind the Mitchell College of Business on Jaguar Drive.
+Graduating students should arrive well before the ceremony and park in the parking lot located behind the Mitchell College of Business on Student Services Drive.
 Admittance to the Health, Kinesiology and Sport Building, where graduates line up for the event, will be limited to only graduating students.
 Graduates should not bring bags, purses or any “carry” item.